aubble/goTunneLS/README.md

 ####LogPath
 There is always logging to StdErr, no matter what.
 LogPath just specifies a file to also log to.

-The reason there is always logging to stderr is for more integrated logging when using something like systemd that manage's goTunneLS.
+The reason there is always logging to stderr is for more integrated logging when using something like systemd that manage's TunneLS.
 Check out StdErrPrefixLogging if you're intending on using it with systemd so you can turn off the prefix information as systemd provide's its own.
 If you don't want the logging on stderr, just redirect it to /dev/null.

 This file is created if doesn't exist, and if deleted during execution also recreated.

 The format for logging is:

-	goTunneLS: year/month/date hour/minute/second --> mode name -/ message
+	TunneLS: year/month/date hour/minute/second --> mode name -/ message

 When logging is global, the mode is global and name is empty

 For example

-	goTunneLS: 2015/09/03 07:04:42 --> global -/ starting client node nc
+	TunneLS: 2015/09/03 07:04:42 --> global -/ starting client node nc
-	goTunneLS: 2015/09/03 07:04:42 --> client nc -/ initializing
+	TunneLS: 2015/09/03 07:04:42 --> client nc -/ initializing

 ####StdErrPrefixLogging
 StdErrPrefixLogging allows you to turn off/on the logging prefix.
 The prefix part of the logging format is:

-	goTunneLS: year/month/date hour/minute/second
+	TunneLS: year/month/date hour/minute/second

-This lets goTunneLS's logging play nice with integrated system logging such as systemd's journal which have their own timestamp information.
+This lets TunneLS's logging play nice with integrated system logging such as systemd's journal which have their own timestamp information.

 This field only applies to the stderr logging and is off by default.
 LogPath's file will always have the prefix information.

 ###Run at boot
-In order to launch goTunneLS at boot with your OS of choice follow the instructions.
+In order to launch TunneLS at boot with your OS of choice follow the instructions.
 The boot files are located in the boot folder.

 ####Linux
-I've included a goTunneLS.service file for systemd in linux.
+I've included a TunneLS.service file for systemd in linux.
 First copy it into /etc/systemd/system/

-Next change the ExecStart field in goTunneLS.service to the absolute path of the goTunneLS executable on your system.
-Next remove the -c flag if the goTunneLS config file is in /usr/local/etc/goTunneLS/config.json, otherwise please add in the absolute path to the config file.
+Next change the ExecStart field in TunneLS.service to the absolute path of the TunneLS executable on your system.
+Next remove the -c flag if the TunneLS config file is in /usr/local/etc/TunneLS/config.json, otherwise please add in the absolute path to the config file.

 Now reload systemd with